salesforce/lwc-rfcs/text/0000-scoped-slots-light-dom.md

 </x-list>
 ```

-This approach solves the 2 main drawback from approach #1 as the scoped slot content is rendered in the parent component shadow tree.
-The main drawback of this approach is that it will make the diffing algo more complex because it require coordination between the parent and the child component.
+This approach solves the 2 main drawbacks of approach #1 as the scoped slot content is rendered in the parent component shadow tree.
+The main drawback of this approach is that it will make the diffing algo more complex because it requires coordination between the parent and the child component.
+A drawback of this approach is that it is not interoperable with other UI frameworks.
+The parent/child component protocol is proprietary to LWC.

 * *Approach #3: Manual slot allocation.*